Goddhi/Continuous-Integration-with-JENKINS-and-NFS/server.md

 Configuring Apache with a LoadBAlancer and DEVOPS TOOLING WEBSITE SOLUTION with NFS

-Step 1 – Prepare NFS Server
+<h3>Step</h3> 1
+    <h4>Prepare NFS Server</h4> <br>
-  Create an EC2 RedHat VM
+        Create an EC2 Ubuntu VM
         Set up LVM(Logical Volume Manager) on the Server First off, create 4 EBS volume and attach it to the NFS Server (make sure the ebs volumes are in the same availability zone with NFS server)
         SSH into the NFS server
         view the list of the attached disks command : `lsblk`
         Create  partions xvdf disk
         command : sudo gdisk /dev/xvdf
         do same for the rest of the disk

   Then install the lvm2 package using the following command: command : sudo yum install lvm2